Ake next? 12 players who returned to Chelsea for a second spell

 After making just three appearances in two seasons, as well as the traditional loan spell with Vitesse Arnhem, he was sold to Benfica as part of the deal that saw David Luiz arrive in west London.

-Following that aforementioned swap in 2011, Luiz spent three years with the Blues before leaving for Paris with FA Cup, Europa League and Champions League winners medals in his pockets.
+Following that aforementioned swap in 2011, Luiz spent three years with the Blues before leaving for PSG with FA Cup, Europa League and Champions League winners medals in his pockets.

 In 2016, however, he returned in a £34million deal (£16million less than Chelsea had received from PSG for his services).
 Luiz helped Antonio Conte’s side to the Premier League in his first season back, securing a spot in the PFA Team of the Season as well.